Canton of Solothurn: History

-The foundation of the village of Salodurum took place in the time of the Roman emperor Tiberius.
+The village of Salodurum was founded in the time of the Roman emperor Tiberius (1st century CE).
 The territory of the canton comprises land acquired by the former town, mainly in the Middle Ages.
-For that reason the shape of the canton is irregular and includes two exclaves along the French border, separated from the rest of the canton by Basel-Land, which form separate districts of the canton.
+For that reason the canton is irregular in shape and includes two exclaves along the French border, separated from the rest of the canton by Basel-Landschaft.
 In 1481, the canton became a member of the military alliance of the former Swiss confederation.
 At the end of the Reformation, Solothurn maintained its Catholic religion.
 Between 1798 and 1803 the canton was part of the Helvetic Republic.
 In 1803 Solothurn was one of the 19 Swiss cantons that were reconstituted by Napoleon (Mediation).
 In 1830, the population rebelled against the aristocratic regime and the canton became definitely liberal-democratic.
 Even though the population was strictly Roman Catholic, Solothurn did not join the Catholic separatist movement (Sonderbund) in 1845–7.
 Similarly, the federal constitutions of 1848 and 1874 were approved.
 The current constitution of the canton dates from 1987.

 Geography

 The canton is located in the north-west of Switzerland.
 To the west and south lie the cantons of Jura and Bern, to the east is Aargau.
 To the north the canton is bounded by the canton of Basel-Landschaft.
 Parts of two of the districts are exclaves and are located along the border of France (Grand Est).
 The lands are drained by the Aare river and its tributaries.
 The landscape is mostly flat, but it includes the foothills of the Jura massif.
 Part of this, the massif of the Weissenstein, overlooks Solothurn and the Mittelland from the north and has views of the Bernese Alps.
 The flat lands are a plain created by the Aare river.
-The total area of the canton is 791 km².
+The total area of the canton is 791 km2.

 Political subdivisions

 Districts

-From 2005, Solothurn's ten districts are merged pairwise into five electoral districts, termed Amtei.
+From 2005, Solothurn's ten districts are merged pairwise into five electoral districts, termed Amteien (singular: Amtei).
 From 2005, the districts have only a statistical significance.